-- Remove cake from pan add it to a large bowl.
+Remove cake from pan and add it to a large bowl.
 Crumble it into small pieces with your hands.
 Remove any dark or hard pieces that might have formed along the sides while baking.

 - Remove cake balls from freezer.
 Melt 1/3 cup of candy melts per package instructions.

 - Dip the end of a cake pop stick (about 1/2 inch) into the melted candy, then insert the coated end into a cake ball.
 Place the cake pop back on the baking sheet with the stick attached.
 Repeat this step until all cake balls have sticks.

 Place cake balls back in the freezer for another 10 minutes.